nodeGame/nodegame/doc/README.md

 - a `ServerNode` object with a given name is created listening on port 8080 (by default)
 - a _channel_ is added to the server; a channel binds a route to a specific game.
 It contains two end-points: for users and administrators.

 The `ServerNode` object accepts a configuration object as input parameter.
-For detailed documentation on nodeGame server configuration read [this guide](https://github.com/nodeGame/nodeGame/blob/master/doc/configure-nodegame-server.md)
+Moreover, it is possible to write separate configuration files for different features of the server.
+For a detailed documentation on how to configure the nodeGame server read [this guide](https://github.com/nodeGame/nodeGame/blob/master/doc/configure-nodegame-server.md)

-### client logic {#client-logic}
+### Creating a game

 Now that the server is running, we need to point our browsers to the